dolittle/Runtime/Documentation/Articles/events/event_store.md

 An Event Source is any Entity that can generate events that are persisted in a stream in the Event Store.
 In DDD terms, these are most often identified as Aggregate Roots although Polices and other Event Processors can also generate Events.
 {{% /notice %}}

 A *Commit* is most closely associated with the concept of a *Command* and a *Command Handler* which form a *Transaction*.
 A transaction operates against a single Event Source (Aggregate).
-There is no concept of a **Unit of Work** whereby multiple Event Streams are generated for multiple Event Sources, or where Events for multiple event sources are persisted in a single commit.
-A Commit is a series of one or more events that belong to a single Event Source that are persisted in an atomic manner i.e. all events are persisted successfully or none are.
-By focussing on the commit as the atomic unit for persistence, we can avoid the need for distributed transactions or two-phase commit and enable a wider variety or storage engines for our Event Store.
+There is no explicit concept of a **Unit of Work** whereby multiple Event Streams are generated for multiple Event Sources, or where Events for multiple event sources are persisted in a single commit.
+A Commit is a series of one or more events that belong to a single Event Source that are persisted in an atomic manner i.e. all events are persisted successfully or none of them are.
+By focusing on the commit as the atomic unit for persistence, we avoid the need for distributed transactions or two-phase commits and enable a wider variety or storage engines for our Event Store.

-A *Stream* is the sequence of Commits (and therefore of all the Events that make up these commits) that have been applied against the Event Source (e.g Aggregate Root).
-By reapplying each commit and therefore each event within that commit in order, we can rehydrate an Event Source and return it to its current state.
+A *Stream* is the sequence of events that have been applied against the Event Source (e.g Aggregate Root).
+By re-applying each event in order, we rehydrate an Event Source and return it to its current state.
 The fact that streams are persisted against a particular Event Source allows for a basic sharding along the Event Source Id, giving greater options for scaling and performance.

 ## “Metadata”